airbr/front-end-dev-book/README.md

 `Chapter 6: Handling Events in Javascript`
 --

 "Bottom up approach".
 Another reminder to start small and work up.
+A reminder that Nodelist's existed and generally should always be transmuted into a regular JS Array.

+Generally a good practice/refresher chapter.